sampathsvskr/kedro/kedro/project-1/docs/source/index.rst

-.. project_1 documentation master file, created by sphinx-quickstart.
+.. sample_project documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project project_1's API docs!
+Welcome to project sample_project's API docs!
 =============================================

 .. toctree::